noahtigner/Number-of-Islands/README.md

 Breadth First Search uses an in-memory first-in-first out queue.

+### Use

+An example of the use of the NumberOfIslands module can be seen in analysis.py

 ### Development

 Analysis performed on Blue Marble dataset, courtesy of NASA.